Tahanima/leetcode-solution-curation/README.md

 $ git push -u origin branch_name
 ```

-After you have added your changes to your remote repository, go to the repository from your browser and click on `compare and pull requests`.
-Then, add a title and a description to your pull request.
+Now, go to the repository from your browser and click on `compare and pull requests`.
+Then, add a title and a description to your pull request and submit it.

 ## License
 <a rel="license" href="https://opensource.org/licenses/MIT"><img alt="MIT License" style="border-width:0" height="50" src="https://w7.pngwing.com/pngs/514/841/png-transparent-mit-license-bsd-licence-open-source-license-copyright-miscellaneous-text-logo.png" /></a><br />This work is licensed under the <a rel="license" href="https://opensource.org/licenses/MIT">MIT License</a>.